-- If a student meets the qualifying criteria in Step 1, permission from the parent is requested for individual testing in the area of high general intellectual ability.
+- If a student meets the qualifying criteria in Step 1, permission from the parent is requested for the assessment of GT abilities.

 - Multiple measures of intellectual ability are administered, and other documentation of intellectual ability collected by the campus QUEST-G/T specialist teacher.

 Step 3: Identification

-- All documentation is brought before a district screening committee, which makes the final decision for placement.
+- All documentation is brought before a screening committee, which makes the final decision for placement.

 - Students in grades K–12 must qualify in the 95th percentile or higher on at least two measures of general intellectual ability.